dmx-systems/dmx-documentation/docs/user.rst

 It has four buttons to interact with the item:

 * You can edit it.
-* You can hide it from the current topic map
+* You can hide it from the current topicmap
 * You can delete it. **Be careful!
 The item is deleted at once!**
 * You can show what is related to this item.